VanshGupta1905/The-Shop/README.md

 Easily add, remove, or update product details directly through the app's interface.
 Database Integration: The Shop seamlessly handles all interactions with your MySQL database through Sequelize, eliminating the need for direct SQL queries.
 Simple UI: Clean, intuitive design built with Bootstrap, ensuring a responsive and easy-to-use experience.
-Customizable: (Coming Soon!)
-Adapt The Shop's appearance to match your website's branding.
+Customizable: Adapt The Shop's appearance to match your website's branding.
 Use Cases

 # Small Business Owners: